ceejbot/no-more-unicorns/slides.md

 -- yes, please apply

-^ Signal in your job listings that want it.
+^ Signal in your job listings that this matters to you.
+Women & minorities tend to be conservative about job moves: they avoid situations that look like they'll be hell.
+Empathy here!

 ---